How to Give Feedback to Colleagues: Examples, Tips, and Tricks

 Sam, who looks up to Linda, is affected by her comment.
 Since she's been with the company longer than him, he considers her to be the team's voice.

-Without further guidance and in light of the comment, Sam begins to feel underappreciated, starts underperforming, and considers looking for another job.
+Without further guidance and in light of the comment, Sam feels underappreciated, starts underperforming, and considers looking for another job.

-The lesson here is you should always mind your words and make sure you don’t land at the receiving end of Negative feedback examples for colleague queries.
+The lesson here is that you should always mind your words and ensure you don’t land at the receiving end of negative feedback examples for colleague queries.

 Keep it professional and let familiarity arise naturally.
 Don’t force it.

 People with growth mindsets are invaluable to organizations.
 They believe feedback and a winning strategy for improving their skills are crucial to their jobs.
 And the good news is they're usually easy to spot during recruitment processes.

 To support their growth, ensure they constantly have access to training sessions and other developmental opportunities.